-Figure 4: KCM Block Diagram

-A KCM would be ideal for unsigned inputs and coefficients.
+Figure 4: KCM Block Diagram A KCM would be ideal for unsigned inputs and coefficients.
 There are a couple of options for handling signed numbers.
 The first approach is to implement two ROM tables, one for the signed MSB nibble and the other for the LSB nibbles.
 This approach requires two separate ROM tables per tap, as shown in Figure 5.
 This is not an optimal solution.
 The second approach, shown in Figure 6, is to convert the signed sample input data into an unsigned magnitude word and a sign bit, using a 2's-complement module.
 When a negative word is detected, it is complemented, and the magnitude decodes a value from the same ROM table that a non-negative data would use.
 The multiplier output is a negative value, which is incorrect; however, the accompanying sign bit causes a subtract operation in the ADD/SUB module resulting in the correct sign and magnitude.
 In order to handle signed inputs and coefficients, a 2's-complement component is used to convert negative numbers to positive.
 After all the operations, the final result is made positive or negative depending on the sign of the input and coefficient.

-X219_05_091800

-Figure 6: KCM Implementation with Add/Subtract Module

-The third approach, as implemented in the reference design, uses three 2's-complement modules to handle both signed inputs and coefficients.
-This is used to avoid signed multiplication and addition.

-The operation of a KCM multiplier implemented using a ROM is explained with the following example:

-16-bit input: 0001 001 0 0000 0100 (Decimal equivalent 4612) 14-bit coefficient: 00 000 0 0000 0010 (Decimal equivalent 2)

-The 16-bit input is separated into four 4-bit nibbles: "0001", "0010", "0000", and "0100".
-All fifteen coefficient factors, 0×2 , 1×2 , 2×2 , ...15 x 2 are stored with an 18-bit (14-bit x 4-bit) word size in the ROM.
-Each 4-bit nibble of the 16-bit input acts as an address to the ROM.
-The corresponding ROM content at this address is read.

-First partial product = 00 0000 0000 0000 1000 (ROM contents at address "0100") Second partial product = 00 0000 0000 0000 0000 (ROM contents at address "0000") Third partial product = 00 0000 0000 0000 0100 (ROM contents at address "0010") Fourth partial product = 00 0000 0000 0000 0010 (ROM contents at address "0001")

-All the partial products are then added after shifting them appropriately (shown below):

-00 0000 0000 0000 1000 First partial product 00 0000 0000 0000 0000 0000 Second partial product 00 0000 0000 0000 0100 0000 0000 Third partial product + 00 0000 0000 0000 0010 0000 0000 0000 Fourth partial product 00 0000 0000 0000 0010 0100 0000 1000 (Decimal equivalent 9224)

-Pipelining and resource sharing of adders can further enhance the performance of KCM multipliers.
-An enhanced multicycle KCM schematic of the reference design is shown in Figure 7.
-The input sample arrives at clock frequency f_1 , while all the internal operations of the KCM can be performed at a much higher frequency of f_2 (4 x f_1).
-Four muxes are used to select

-4-bit input nibbles.
-A 2-bit counter clock operating at f_2 frequency acts as the select signal for these muxes.
-For every 4-bit input nibble, a corresponding value is read from the ROM and corresponding partial products are added after taking care of the required shift operations.

-ROM Implementation

-In HDL, there are two approaches to infer ROMs using the function generators or Look-Up Tables (LUTs) in Xilinx FPGAs.
-One approach is to use the case statement.
-With this approach, the code would require as many case statements as the number of ROMs required in the filter design, and each case statement would have to specify all 2^n possibilities, n being the number of address bits.
-Although this can make the code lengthy and tedious, an advantage is the fact that the coefficients can be changed without an impact to the utilization or performance of the filter design.

-The reference design xapp219.zip uses array declarations.
-This second approach results in a concise code that is easily editable, as well as a more optimal use of resources compared to the first approach.
-As a result, any changes in the coefficient values would cause the utilization, and thereby the performance, to be slightly changed.
+X219\05\091800

-Figure 7: Multicycle KCM implementation

-DLL or DCM

-All of the Virtex devices have clock phase deskew and clock manipulation circuitry.
+Figure 7: Multicycle KCM implementation DLL or DCM All of the Virtex devices have clock phase deskew and clock manipulation circuitry.
 In Virtex, Virtex-E, and Virtex-EM devices this circuitry is called Delay Locked Loop (DLL).
-In Virtex-II devices the Digial Clock Manager (DCM) is the clock management circuitry.
-As discussed earlier, multicycle KCM uses two clocks of frequency f_1 and f_2 , where $f_1 = f_2/4$ or $f_2 = 4 \times f_1$.

-In Virtex-II devices only one DCM is required for either the $4 \times$ clock generation or for a divided by 4 clock output.

-In Virtex, Virtex-E, and Virtex-EM devices there are two approaches to generate f_1 and f_2 using DLLs:

-- 1. One DLL with an input frequency of f_2 can be used to generate the frequency $f_1 = f_2/4$, using the clock division capability of the DLL. - 2.
-Two DLLs can be cascaded together to obtain 4 x $f_1 = f_2$.
-The clock with frequency f_1 would be the input to the first DLL, and its output 2 x f_1 would be the input to the second DLL.
+In Virtex-II devices the Digital Clock Manager (DCM) is the clock management circuitry.
+As discussed earlier, multicycle KCM uses two clocks of frequency $f_1$ and $f_2$ , where $f_1 = f_2/4$ or $f_2 = 4 \times f_1$ .
+In Virtex-II devices only one DCM is required for either the $4 \times$ clock generation or for a divided by-4 clock output.
+In Virtex, Virtex-E, and Virtex-EM devices there are two approaches to generate $f_1$ and $f_2$ using DLLs: - 1.
+One DLL with an input frequency of $f_2$ can be used to generate the frequency $f_1 = f_2/4$ , using the clock division capability of the DLL. - 2.
+Two DLLs can be cascaded together to obtain 4 x $f_1 = f_2$ .
+The clock with frequency $f_1$ would be the input to the first DLL, and its output 2 x $f_1$ would be the input to the second DLL.
 Please refer to XAPP132 for DLL details.
 The reference design is based on the first option using a single DLL.
-In this case, the data streams at $f_2/4$ and the KCM operates at f_2 .
+In this case, the data streams at $f_2/4$ and the KCM operates at $f_2$ .
 Alternatively, the second option can be used.
 The selection must be based on the external clock and the input sample rate.
 The clock output from the DLL is only valid after its lock signal is enabled.
 Similarly, in Virtex-II devices the DCM outputs are valid only after its lock signal is active.
 The lock signal is also used in this design to enable the 2-bit counter in the multicycle KCM.

-Transposed Form FIR Filter Implementation

-The complete filter is built by integrating the KCM multipliers, delay elements, and adders.
+Transposed Form FIR Filter Implementation The complete filter is built by integrating the KCM multipliers, delay elements, and adders.
 The transposed form FIR filter block diagram is shown in Figure 8, and a more detailed schematic design with eight taps is shown in Figure 9.
 The precision of the filter is preserved at every tap of the filter.
 The MSB bit from the corresponding KCM multiplier is sign-extended by one bit to accommodate any sign overflow.

-System level Z-1 delay implemented by registered adders

-x219_08_091800